openthread/ot-ns/cli/README.md

 > netinfo real y
 Done
 ```

 ### node \<node-id\>

 Switch CLI context to a specific OT node.
 From within this new context, regular OT commands (e.g. "help") can be
-used to directly interact with the node.
+used to directly interact with the node's CLI.
 The command 'exit' or 'node 0' can then be used again to exit the node
-context and return the CLI to global context.
+context and return the CLI to global (OTNS) command context.

 ```bash
 > node 3